Div7195/MyInterview-Frontend/README.md

+# MyInterview
+A web app to share interview experiences of various companies.

+### Features
+- Create interview experience post
+- Read other experiences in detailed view
+- Filter experiences by company
+- Edit and delete experiences
+- Comment on posts
+- Authentication
+- View profile of author
+- Edit profile

+### Tech used
+- ReactJS
+- MaterialUI
+- MongoDB compass
+- NodeJS Express
+- Axios library for api calls

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).